turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 **Top features are:**

 * Automatically finds tests
-* Automatically mocks dependencies
+* Automatically mocks React dependencies
 * Runs your tests with a fake DOM implementation
-* Runs tests in parallel processes

 ### Installation: